NeVeSpl/NSourceGenerators/README.md

 Roslyn source generator that turns c# source code decorated with `[CodeToString]` atribute into a string literal.

 - `[CodeToString]` attribute can be placed on: classes, structs and methods
-- access to generated string representation is provided through static method: `CodeToStringRepo.GetText("full type name is used as a key")`
+- access to generated string representation is provided through static method: `CodeToStringRepo.GetText("key")`
 - generated code uses raw string literals ``` that were introduced in C# 11
+- user can provide custom key name, if not, full symbol name is used as a key
 ### Demo

 Input